 Once an order has been placed, if it has been dispatched we will be unable to cancel or amend your order.
 Please contact us as soon as possible if you wish to cancel or amend your order and we will advise of an order’s delivery status.

 Orders that have been dispatched can be returned within 14 days for a refund or exchange, once delivered.

 Please check our Returns & Refunds page for all the relevant information.

 You can contact us by email or on the phone.
 Email is usually the speediest way to reach us.
 We’re available between 9.30am to 5.30pm Monday to Friday excluding public holidays.

 Please check our Contact Us page for all the details of how to contact us.

 Part of the beauty of reclaimed wood furniture is its lived-in look.
 In its former life – which could be anything from flooring to coal carriage sides – reclaimed wood will inevitably have picked up a few knocks and bumps along the way but we believe it all adds to a unique character that can only be acquired with time.

 As reclaimed wood is a natural, living material, the appearance of the wood and exact colour/finish may vary from the photos shown.

 Part of its charm is that it develops over time.
 This means that surface splits/spreading may start to appear with the natural movement of the wood when it adjusts to a new environment.
-Knots will vary in size and location, each piece of furniture will have varying indentations and imperfections, and a subtle colour variation can also be expected.
+Knots will vary in size and location, each piece of furniture may have varying indentations and imperfections including different grains, holes and indentations.
+Colour variations can also be expected due to different batches of natural reclaimed wood.
 These distinctive qualities give the reclaimed range a unique feel, as no two pieces will be exactly the same.